MischaU8/yumyum/snapping/snap-view-to-orthographic-view_o6aLZOql_z0.md

 yum yum
-Floyd here with a quick tip for snapping the view to an orthographic view in plasticity pressing and holding down the
+Floyd here with a quick tip for snapping the view to an orthographic view in
+Plasticity pressing and holding down the
 ALT key while orbiting the view with the middle Mouse button enables you to easily snap to various orthographic